-You may have used NUTRITIONAL YEAST before or heard of it from a vegan friend.
+You have probably heard a lot about NUTRITIONAL YEAST.
 But what exactly is it, and how do you use it?

-The name doesn't exactly sound very appealing...
+The name doesn't exactly sound very appealing, we know...
 But hear us out!

-Nutritional yeast has many uses beyond just sprinkling on popcorn.
+Nutritional yeast has many uses beyond just sprinkling it on popcorn.